 Hold on to your horses though (Kentucky Derby jokes) because we’re about to add the bacon.
 I know.
 Cheese sauce and bacon.
 You’re gonna have to fan me a little before we can move on.
 Garnish with a little smoked paprika and chives and serve ’em up immediately while they’re still hot.

 It’s not really a Kentucky Derby party without real Kentucky Hot Browns.
-And these are sooo good and hearty your southern gents won’t really mind that you are also serving tea sandwiches at this gig.
+And these are sooo good and hearty your southern gents won’t really mind that you might be serving tea sandwiches at this gig too.
 To learn more about how Kentucky Hot Browns became a thing, check out its story from the Brown Hotel.

 Ingredients